February 26, 2015

 Words are funny things.
 I think they function as little encodings of shared cultural experience, as I’m sure I’ve said before.
 This means that weird stuff happens when we try to translate certain words from one culture to another.
 In American English land we might enjoy total dominance of teh interwebs, but that doesn’t mean that other cultures haven’t embraced ideas which are much harder for us to understand.

 As an example consider the German word “schadenfreude.”
 Transliterated it could be written as “harm joy” or “misfortune joy” or something like that.
 However for english speakers that doesn’t adequately convey its meaning.
-Does it describe some kind of catharsis might accompany bad luck?
+Does it describe some kind of catharsis which might accompany bad luck?
 In fact it does not.
 Rather it describes the enjoyment one might derive from witnessing another’s misfortune.

 These words make interesting case studies especially when studying translation as a discipline.
 Germans might have adopted this phrase-word-whatever as a witty way to describe something that actually happens rather often, but it takes many more English words to describe the same phenomenon, because we haven’t absorbed the idea to the same extent.
 Interestingly, I would say that this means most people are wrong when they say a certain word “has no English translation.”
 It almost always does, though that translation will invariably require many English words!